netxms/netxms-doc/admin/installation.rst

      nxagent-VERSION-x64.exe, for example nxagent-1.2.0.exe).

   2. Run the installer package on target server.
 Installation wizard will be shown.
-     Follow the prompts until the NetXMS Server window opens:
+     Follow the prompts until the |product_name| Server window opens:

      .. figure:: _images/win_agent_config.png

-     Enter IP address or host name of your NetXMS server.
+     Enter IP address or host name of your |product_name| server.
 You can specify multiple management servers, separating them by commas.
 Press the Next button to continue.